Controlling serial execution across your organization

 -

-Is another job from a newer pipeline (higher pipeline number) currently running or waiting in the same serial group?
+Check if another job from a newer pipeline (higher pipeline number) is currently running or waiting in the same serial group.

 -